leoneckert/facemash-workshop/README.md

 	$ brew tap homebrew/science
 	$ brew install opencv

-If above test returns a different error `[...]
-ImportError: numpy.core.multiarray failed to import [...]`, that's fine (we'll fix that within the virtual environent later on).
+Above test might still return the same error or a different one `[...]
+ImportError: numpy.core.multiarray failed to import [...]`, but, trust me, DON'T WORRY (we'll fix that within the virtual environent later on).

 #####Boost ([more info](http://www.boost.org))